 COVID-19 Safety: Throughout the season, HYL will closely monitor New York public safety guidelines and mandates regarding youth lacrosse.
 We recognize that wearing a mask is difficult while playing lacrosse.
 However, HYL will require all players to wear masks or protective face shields during practices and games.
 All coaches (and parents attending games or practices on the sidelines) will also be required to wear a mask at all times.

 Additional details about the Spring 2021 Boys and Girls programs:

 · Boys and Girls K-2: HYL is offering Spring 2021 training sessions for boys and girls in Kindergarten, 1st and 2nd grade.
 The spring skills sessions will allow your children to: have fun; learn the fundamentals of the game; develop and improve their stick skills, and become more familiar with playing with their teammates.
-Sessions will be held on the weekend.
-We’re finalizing schedules and field availability and will advise of exact day, time and place ASAP.
+Sessions will be held on the Sunday afternoons at 1PM at Feeley field.
 Additional program information will be sent out after registration.